New Homeschool Families, Welcome to the Club!

 We started our tenth year homeschooling last week.
 For me, one of the most noticeable benefits of homeschooling is how all the shared experiences and time together have bonded my kids in real friendship and given my husband and me a chance to build relationships with our kids over things we love.
 It warmed my heart this past week to read Jane Eyre (one of my favorite novels) out loud with my daughter, to see my son working on a programming project with my husband, to watch my oldest two sprawled out on the bedroom floor patiently helping my youngest with pre-algebra.
 My dad always said that whatever doesn’t kill you makes a good story, and I love to hear my kids laugh and reminisce over experiences they have shared together, even though many of those memories involve things that went wrong and curriculum choices or teaching strategies that turned out to be less than ideal.
 As you think about the coming year, it may seem that large quantities of forced time together will surely bring out all the weak points in your family dynamics.
 To some extent that is true, and you can take heart knowing that God’s grace is sufficient for homeschooling and his power is made perfect in weakness.
 But also be encouraged that these next months together will reveal dimensions of your family that you didn’t appreciate before and give you shared stories for years to come.
 Maybe you’ll discover that your spouse is really talented at doing all the voices in a read-aloud with uncanny dramatic flair.
 Or that your son is really insightful and sensitive when it comes to understanding the motivations of characters in a story.
 Or that your daughter is super organized and detail-oriented and capable of managing the whole family’s schedules and calendar.
 It won’t be all conflict and pain.
 There will be good times and happy memories!

 If you are still in the process of figuring out what curriculum to use or what resources are available, please check the following resources on how to homeschool high school biology and how to homeschool from an evolutionary creation perspective.
 Also, BioLogos’ K-12 resource center has lots of articles and product reviews to help parents and teachers navigate their options.
 If you have students in middle school or high school, check out BioLogos INTEGRATE, a science curriculum supplement that provides you with unit plans to help you address various topics at the intersection of faith and science from a Christian perspective.
-If you have questions or need a listening ear, don’t hesitate to come start a thread on the BioLogos homeschool forum.
+If you have questions or need a listening ear, don’t hesitate to come start a thread on the BioLogos education forum.

 Join the conversation on the BioLogos forum